jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 There are also algorithms for Green Traffic engineering.
 Here is an example which uses segment routing {{Segment}}.
 The empirical analysis of this algorithm is described in {{Experiment}}.
 The results of this analysis showed that the resource usage for SRv6 could be more than 70% lower than that of the SPF-based forwarding, depending on the network topology.

 Using load adaptive technique allows the capacity of the nodes to be dynamically adjusted according to the demand.
 Examples include: Adaptive Link Rate (ALR): Adapt Link Rate to suit traffic demand and Dynamically or power off links in Link Aggregation based on traffic demand which is empirically estimated based on traffic arrival.
-LACP (Link Aggregation Control Protocol) defined in IEEE 802.1AX can be modified to power off links in an aggregation if they are not needed.
+LACP (Link Aggregation Control Protocol) defined in IEEE 802.1AX {{LinkAggregation}} can be modified to power off links in an aggregation if they are not needed.

 We can use dynamic load shifting such as a demand-response technique where the system temporarily reduces its energy usage in response to pricing signals from a smart grid.
 The proposed demand-response technique involves deferring the load from elastic requests to later time periods in order to reduce the server demand and the current energy usage, and hence, energy costs {{LoadShifting}}.